Digger1955/dxvk-gplasync-lowlatency/README.md

 - d3d10: `d3d10core.dll`, `d3d11.dll` and `dxgi.dll`
 - d3d11: `d3d11.dll` and `dxgi.dll`

-### Notes on Vulkan drivers
+## Notes on Vulkan drivers
 Before reporting an issue, please check the [Wiki](https://github.com/doitsujin/dxvk/wiki/Driver-support) page on the current driver status and make sure you run a recent enough driver version for your hardware.

-### Online multi-player games
+## Online multiplayer games
-Manipulation of Direct3D libraries in multi-player games may be considered cheating and can get your account **banned**.
-This may also apply to single-player games with an embedded or dedicated multiplayer portion. **Use at your own risk.**
+Manipulation of Direct3D libraries in multiplayer games may be considered cheating and can get your account **banned**.
+This may also apply to singleplayer games with an embedded or dedicated multiplayer portion.

+Async could theoretically trigger client-side anti-cheats, and as such, may be risky to use inside of multiplayer games.
+There is no information about someone getting banned for using DXVK or DXVK with Async, but - **Use at your own risk.**

+## `dxvk.conf` Config File Location

+By default, DXVK has [built-in configs](https://github.com/doitsujin/dxvk/blob/master/src/util/config/config.cpp) for specific games and GPU drivers.
+If user needs to change default DXVK settings, then it can be done by changing default settings in `dxvk.conf` configuration file or by using `DXVK_CONFIG` environment variable.

+User can create `dxvk.conf` configuration file at application's main executable folder (per-application configuration file - first priority) or at `%APPDATA%/dxvk.conf` (one global configuration file - second priority) for Windows OS or at `/home/$USER/.config/dxvk.conf` (one global configuration file - second priority) for Linux/MacOS.

+User can change default `dxvk.conf` global coniguration file location by specifying path in `DXVK_CONFIG_FILE` environment variable:

+- Example (Windows): `DXVK_CONFIG_FILE=%USERPROFILE%/Documents/dxvk.conf`
+- Example (Linux): `DXVK_CONFIG_FILE=$XDG_DATA_HOME/dxvk.conf`
+- Example (MacOS): `DXVK_CONFIG_FILE=$HOME/Library/dxvk.conf`

+User can create `DXVK_CONFIG` to set config variables through the environment instead of a configuration file using the same syntax as in `dxvk.conf`. `;` is used as a seperator.

+- Example: `DXVK_CONFIG="dxgi.hideAmdGpu = True; dxgi.syncInterval = 0"`

-### HUD
+## HUD
 The `DXVK_HUD` environment variable controls a HUD which can display the framerate and some stat counters.
 It accepts a comma-separated list of the following options:
-- `devinfo`: Displays the name of the GPU and the driver version.
+- `devinfo`: Displays the name of the GPU, Vulkan Headers version and Vulkan Driver version.
 - `fps`: Shows the current frame rate.
 - `frametimes`: Shows a frame time graph.
 - `submissions`: Shows the number of command buffers submitted per frame.